 For other goals, such as “empowering women,” or “improving civic mindedness” the outcomes may not fall as neatly into place.
 That doesn’t mean that most goals are immeasurable.
 Rather, more thought and creativity must go into devising their corresponding indicators.
 For an example of difficult-to-measure outcomes, see article.

 What is randomization?

 In its most simple sense, randomization is what happens when a coin is flipped, a die is cast, or a name on a piece of paper is drawn blindly from a basket, and the outcome of that flip, cast, or draw determines what happens next.
-Perhaps, the outcome of the coin flip determines who has to do some chore; the role of the die determines who gets a pile of money; the draw of a name determines who gets to participate in some activity, or a survey.
-When these tools (the coin, the die, the lottery) are used to make decisions, the outcome can said to be left to chance, or, randomized.
+Perhaps, the outcome of the coin flip determines who has to do some chore; the roll of the die determines who gets a pile of money; the draw of a name determines who gets to participate in some activity or a survey.
+When these tools (the coin, the die, the lottery) are used to make decisions, the outcome can said to be left to chance, or randomized.